Durr, No. 2 Louisville beat Georgia Tech 61-44

-LOUISVILLE, Ky.
-(AP) — Asia Durr scored 21 points and No. 2 Louisville bounced back nicely from its first loss of the season, topping Georgia Tech 61-44 on Sunday.
+Durr scored 21 points and the Cardinals bounced back nicely from their first loss of the season, beating the Yellow Jackets 61-44 on Sunday.

-The Cardinals shot 38 percent from the field in Thursday’s 82-68 loss at top-ranked Notre Dame.
+The Cardinals (15-1, 3-1 Atlantic Coast Conference) shot 38 percent from the field in Thursday’s 82-68 loss at top-ranked Notre Dame.
 But they put together a fast start against Georgia Tech and then used their defense to put away the Yellow Jackets after they made a charge in the third quarter.

-Sam Fuehring had 13 points and a career-best 14 rebounds for Louisville.
-It was her second double-double of the season.

-The Cardinals (15-1, 3-1 Atlantic Coast Conference) opened the game with a 15-2 run.
-Durr scored 10 points during the early spurt.

 Most Read Sports Stories